BlvckBytes/blvckbytes.at/docs/philosophy/the_ultimate_schematic.md

 ### Story 2

 A very special teaching tool, created to answer these three questions and to show everybody where they are, where they came from, how we got here and how we get back to where we need to be.
-As well as showing where all the pices logically connect to all other pices.
+As well as showing where all the pieces logically connect to all other pieces.

 ### Story 3